 On-hook/in-tow insurance can do just that – it can cover the customer’s car while it’s attached to your tow truck or wrecker.
 (Fun fact – if you live in Texas or Virginia, you might know this coverage as garagekeepers insurance.

 4. Your client’s car is damaged while it’s on your property being stored.

 If you ever have care, custody, and control of your clients’ cars, there’s always the chance that something could happen to the vehicle while you’re responsible for it.
 As a tow truck business, you might store cars on your property while you’re waiting to bring the car where it needs to go.
 But what if there was a fire and the client’s car was destroyed?
-Or what if someone jumped the fence to your yard and vandalized the vehicles – or stole one of them?
+Or what if someone vandalized the vehicles – or stole one of them?
 Those cars are in your care, and if something happens to them on your watch…well, that wouldn’t be good.

 But garagekeepers insurance can protect the client’s vehicle while you have care, custody, and control of it – like if it’s parked on your premises overnight while you’re waiting for the customer’s preferred auto repair shop to open in the morning.
 It can cover losses like fire, vandalism, theft, explosion, and lightning.
 That way if something happened to a client’s car, you’d be covered.

 5. The services your business provides causes someone bodily injury or property damage.